 These are Jaimie's Inspirational women

-From left my Cousin Vicky, My Aunty Lynne, My Granny, (My uncle, also a great inspiration even though its not his day today) (That's me) My Mum.
+From left my Cousin Vicky, My Aunty Lynne, My Granny, (My uncle, also a great inspiration- and a great example of a man who fully supports a gender equal world) That's me, and My Mum.

 Whilst all the women in my life are an inspiration to me, really my tribute is to my Gran - our founder - a women who, in many ways, was ahead of her time as she wanted to be a journalist.